Anjelica Huston: Directing (1996–2000)

 After contemplating the idea of following in her father's footsteps, Huston started to put out "discreet feelers" and pursue material in Hollywood she felt attracted to direct.
 The studios' overall response was "swift and positive, with the usual blinders", according to Huston.
 "What they offered me had invariably something to do with my father.
 I didn't want to do a sequel to Prizzi's Honor.
 Prizzi belongs to him.
 I wanted to do something that, succeed or fail, would be my own."
 She found it in the drama Bastard Out of Carolina, based on a novel by Dorothy Allison, about an impoverished girl who endures physical and sexual abuse.
 It was screened in the Un Certain Regard section at the 1996 Cannes Film Festival, and debuted as a television film on Showtime.
 She was nominated for the Primetime Emmy Award for Outstanding Directing for a Miniseries or a Special.

 In Ever After: A Cinderella Story (1998), a modern, post-feminist interpretation of the Cinderella story alongside Drew Barrymore and Melanie Lynskey, Huston appeared as Baroness Rodmilla De Ghent, the new wife of Auguste de Barbarac, a wealthy widower.
 The film was acclaimed by critics and made a respectable US$98 million globally.
 Lisa Schwarzbaum from Entertainment Weekly praised her performance as a cruel stepmother: "Huston does a lot of eye narrowing and eyebrow raising while toddling around in an extraordinary selection of extreme headgear, accompanied by her two less-than-self-actualized daughters—the snooty, social-climbing, nasty Marguerite, and the dim, lumpy, secretly nice Jacqueline.
 "Nothing is final until you're dead", Mama instructs her girls at the dinner table, "and even then I'm sure God negotiates."

 In 1998, Huston played a woman romantically involved with a compulsive gambler in the neo-noir Phoenix, with Ray Liotta, as well as the mother of a troubled man in Vincent Gallo's independent dramedy Buffalo '66, which starred Gallo as her son and reunited her with Christina Ricci.
 The director had difficulties working with his cast and crew, and reportedly did not get along with Huston on set.
 He claimed she caused the film to be turned down by the Cannes Film Festival.

-Her next directorial effort, the Irish dramedy Agnes Browne (1999) —in which she also starred as the title character— was released to mixed reviews.
+Her next directorial effort, the Irish dramedy Agnes Browne (1999)—in which she also starred as the title character—released to mixed reviews.
 The New York Times reviewer Stephen Holden found it "nothing more than a series of homey skits loosely woven into a portrait of a working-class saint."
 Nevertheless, the film won the Youth Jury Award at the 1999 San Sebastián International Film Festival and received a Grand Prix nomination at the Ghent International Film Festival the same year.
 Huston appeared as an affluent English woman, alongside James Fox, Nick Nolte, Kate Beckinsale, and Uma Thurman, in James Ivory's period drama The Golden Bowl (2000), based on the 1904 novel of the same name by Henry James.